In DR Congo, A Pioneering Doctor Fights Ebola And Coronavirus - UrduPoint

 Last week, he stepped into a media storm over the quest for a coronavirus vaccine.

-Muyembe swiftly rowed back, insisting: "I am Congolese myself, and I would never let Congolese be used as guinea pigs."
+Muyembe swiftly rowed back, insisting: "I am Congolese myself, and I would never let Congolese be used as guinea pigs."s